atlantean-consulting/wallpapererer/README.md

 # Wallpapererer

+Microslop's Bing Search is only useful for pornography, but Bing Wallpaper is a real treat.
+Too bad it's a Bill Gates product!

+"But Paul, using the inscrutable power of AI, we can build *our OWN Bing Wallpaper*, with *blackjack* and ~*hookers*~ *sex workers*!"

-A collection of Python and shell scripts for fetching, organizing, and applying Bing archive wallpapers on Linux Mint Cinnamon desktop.
-Supports single-monitor and multi-monitor setups, automated daily sync via systemd, and EXIF metadata embedding.
+And that's exactly what I've done! **Wallpapererer** is a collection of Python and shell scripts for fetching, organizing, and applying Bing archive wallpapers on the Linux Mint Cinnamon desktop.
+It supports single-monitor and multi-monitor setups, automated daily sync via systemd, and EXIF metadata embedding, so you can pretend to respect copyright.

 ## Monitor Configuration

-The multi-monitor compositor is configured for:
+The multi-monitor compositor `wallpaper_combiner.py` is configured for my home desktop, which is a triple-wide setup (spared no expense), laid out like so:

 - Left screen: 1920×1080
 - Center screen: 3440×1440 (ultrawide)
 - Right screen: 1920×1080

 Screens are aligned at the top edge.

+The geometry can be easily adjusted by mucking about in the file.
+You're a smart cookie; I'm sure you'll figure it out.

 ## Installation